fcrepo4-archive/fcrepo-fedora3-federation-connector/README.md

 	     "fedoraUrl" : "http://localhost-or-wherever-your-fedora3-is/fedora",
 	     "username" : "your-fedora-username",
 	     "password" : "your-fedora-password",
-             "pageSize" : 10
 	  }
 	}

-Note: pageSize is optional and represents the size of pages of objects that are the child nodes of the repository node.

 ### Compile and install the code
 For this project, then each of the components modified above: